ckemere/TreadmillTracker/ClientSide/Audio/Audio.md

 jackd --realtime -P 10 -d alsa -p 128 -n 2 -r 96000 -d hw:0,0
 ```

-See notes above for determining the device name (one could also use the shorthand name found from the commmand `cat /proc/asound/cards` in the format `hw:<name>`).
+See notes above for determining the device name (one could also use the shorthand name found from the commmand `cat /proc/asound/cards` in the format `hw:<name>`; see [here](https://jackaudio.org/faq/device_naming.html) or [here](https://superuser.com/a/53977) for more details.).
 Once the device is found, JACK will then automatically create the appropriate virtual input and output ports that correspond to those on the device.
 For example, when specifying a Xonar DG sound card in the command above, JACK creates six output ports, one for each native output port in the sound card: front left, front right, side surround, center surround/subwoofer, S/PDIF digital output, and front panel.
 We can view this by opening the GUI QjackCtl (by simplying running `qjackctl` from the command line):

 ![QjackCtl](./Images/qjackctl.png)